Misc4HD/ProcessingSensorInterface/README.md

 # ProcessingSensorInterface
-Sensor interface for parking tests.
-Colecting and storing data.
+Sensor interface for parking tests, colecting and storing data.

 Interface is programmed with Processing.